ElisabethRoesch/Perspective_Julia_for_Biologists/README.md

 ## 1. Examples
 The code examples are chosen in a way that highlights the three core language features of Julia: speed, abstraction and metaprogramming.
 For the examples, we focus on capturing diversity in several regards:
 - Examples are selected from multiple biological and methodological domains (see list below).
-- They are also designed to reflext different levels in regards to the computational focus of readers/listeners: high-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/metaprogramming/Dynamical-systems-modeling.ipynb)) and low-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/tree/main/examples/abstraction/images_lazy)).
+- They are also designed to reflect different levels in regards to the computational focus of readers/listeners: high-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/metaprogramming/Dynamical-systems-modeling.ipynb)) and low-level user cases (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/tree/main/examples/abstraction/images_lazy)).
 - Additionally, they demonstrate different access points to Julia: jupyter notebooks (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/metaprogramming/Dynamical-systems-modeling.ipynb)) and ``.jl`` files (e.g. [here](https://github.com/ElisabethRoesch/Perspective_Julia_for_Biologists/blob/main/examples/speed/Single_cell_data_and_network_inference.jl)).

 ### Speed: Example 1 - Single cell data and network inference